Year of call: 2010

 Richard has been with Chambers since 2013 and enjoys a varied general common law practice with an emphasis on criminal work in the Crown Court.

 Richard is a Grade 2 Prosecutor and is regularly instructed by the CPS as trial counsel in the Crown Court, in particular in London and the Thames Valley area.
-He has particular expertise in handling cases which involve domestic violence or abuse.
+He has particular expertise in handling cases which involve domestic violence or abuse and has completed the vulnerable witness handling course.

 Recent Defence cases: